mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 ## Basics

-- Some people will read every word you write.
+**Write for all readers.** Some people will read every word you write.
 Others will just scan.
 Help everyone read better by grouping related ideas together and using descriptive headers and subheaders.

-- Focus your message, and create a hierarchy of information.
+**Focus your message.** Create a hierarchy of information.
 Lead with the main point or the most important content, in sentences, paragraphs, sections, and pages.

-- Use short words and sentences.
+**Be concise.** Use short words and sentences.
 Avoid unnecessary modifiers.

-- Be specific.
-Avoid vague language, and cut the fluff.
+**Be specific.** Avoid vague language, and cut the fluff.

-- Be consistent.
-Adhere to the copy patterns and style points outlined in this guide.
+**Be consistent.** Adhere to the copy patterns and style points outlined in this guide.

 ## Guidelines

+### Abbreviations and acronyms

+If there’s a chance your reader won’t recognize an abbreviation or acronym, spell it out the first time you mention it.
+Then use the short version for all other references.
+If the abbreviation isn’t clearly related to the full version, specify in parentheses.

+- First use: Network Operations Center
+- Second use: NOC
+- First use: Coordinated Universal Time (UTC)
+- Second use: UTC

+If the abbreviation or acronym is well known, like API or HTML, use it instead (and don’t worry about spelling it out).

+### Capitalization

+We use a few different forms of capitalization.
+Title case capitalizes the first letter of every word except articles, prepositions, and conjunctions.
+Sentence case capitalizes the first letter of the first word.

+When writing out an email address or website URL, use all lowercase.

+- freddie@mailchimp.com
+- mailchimp.com

+Avoid capitalizing random words in sentences.
+Here are some words that we never capitalize in a sentence.
+For more, see the [Word List](TK).

+- website
+- internet
+- online
+- email

 ### Contractions

 They’re great!
 They give your writing an informal, friendly tone.
-There’s no hard and fast rule about—use contractions as you see fit.
-If you’re writing specifically for an international audience or preparing content for translation, leave them out.
+In most cases, use them as you see fit.
+Avoid them if you're writing content that will be [translated for an international audience](TK).

 ### Emoji

 Emoji are a fun way to add humor and visual interest to your writing, but use them infrequently and deliberately. ![:wink:](/assets/images/wink.png)

-### Text formatting

-Use italics to indicate the title of a long work (like a book, movie, or album), to emphasize a word, or to cite an example.

-- *Dunston Checks In*
-- Brandon *really* loves *Dunston Checks In*.

-Use bold when referencing button and navigation labels in step-by-step instructions.

-Don’t use underline, and don’t use any combination of italic, bold, caps, and underline.

 ### Numbers

-**Basics**

 Spell out a number when it begins a sentence.
 Otherwise, use the numeral.
 This includes ordinals, too.